-A copper cable as thick as your thumb can only take a real 4K signal up to 7 meters.
-8K video will require even more bandwidth (48 Gbps) and a fat copper cable can only take this signal 2-3 meters.
-The time has come to transition to optical.
+A copper HDMI cable as thick as your thumb can only take a real 4K signal up to 7 meters before it is overwhelmed by errors.
+8K video will require even more bandwidth (48Gbps) and a fatter copper cable, yet only carry the signal 2 to 3 meters.

 Applications like corporate video, event venues, medical, and digital signage are already transitioning to optical.
 Soon applications with much shorter distances like home theater, gaming, and VR will need to make the transition.

 The industry has resisted the inevitable transition because optical solutions are more expensive and fiber is new to installers and integrators.
 Some have tried to maintain the status quo using copper wiring by either compressing or reducing the information in a video signal.
 With this approach, the incredible beauty of real 4K and 8K video content is downgraded in order to lower the amount of data moved from Point A to Point B. This is not a desirable tradeoff.